John-Akech/country-explorer/README.md

    - Instantly access key information like capital, population, location, and languages.
 3. Get Weather Updates:
    - See current weather conditions for the country's capital city.
-4. Read News Updates:
-   - Stay up-to-date with the latest happenings in the selected country.

 Technologies Used